go-go-golems/remarquee/pkg/doc/cloud/02-remarquee-cloud-reference.md

 # remarquee cloud Reference

 This page is a practical reference for the `remarquee cloud` command group.
-It describes each verb’s purpose, arguments, safety properties, and where it intentionally mirrors rmapi behavior so existing rmapi users can transfer expectations.
-Use this as a “what does it do?” and “what does it accept?” document; for ready-to-run workflows, see:
+It describes each verb's purpose, arguments, safety properties, and where it intentionally mirrors rmapi behavior so existing rmapi users can transfer expectations.
+Think of this as the "man page" for cloud commands: it tells you what each verb does, what arguments it accepts, and what the output looks like.
+If you're looking for narrative explanations or step-by-step workflows, start with the getting started guide instead.
+For ready-to-run command sequences, see:

 ```
 remarquee help remarquee-cloud-usage-examples